top of page

 our 2024 theme

 For this first edition, we propose a theme intrinsically linked to the conception of this project: displacement in space and time.
-Our special 'luggage' of books will take as its inspiring "motus" the rich territory of associations, allusions, and reinterpretations provided by the vast work of Guimarães Rosa.
+Our special 'baggage' of books will have as its inspiring "motus" the rich territory of associations, allusions and resignifications provided by the vast work of Guimarães Rosa.

-This brief excerpt, bringing us the "vagrant-style suitcase," inspires us and raises various questions, such as: what do we genuinely wish to carry and share with others?
-What reflections do we intend to provoke to encourage a more critical view of society through our work?
+This brief excerpt, which brings us the 'vagrant suitcase', inspires us and raises several questions, such as: what do we genuinely want to take and share with others?
+What reflections do we intend to instigate to promote a more critical look at society with our work?

-To stimulate new perspectives and dialogues, we hope that this theme serves as a narrative trigger, allowing each of us to create unique stories and aesthetic possibilities, giving them a singular poetic expressiveness.
+With the aim of stimulating new perspectives and dialogues, we hope that this theme will function as a narrative trigger, allowing each of us to create unique stories and aesthetic possibilities, giving them singular poetic expressiveness.

-We extend an invitation to explore new territories, whether geographical or symbolic, and that M.A.L.A., accompanied by these books, may not only transform estrangement into dialogue but also turn uncertainties into discoveries, awakening new perspectives and narratives in our artistic journey.
+Here is an invitation to explore new territories, whether geographical or symbolic, and that MALA, accompanied by books, may not only transform strangeness into dialogues, but also convert uncertainties into discoveries, awakening new perspectives and narratives in our artistic journey.

 bottom of page